NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/GetMetadataNCBI.md

 # Get Metadata from NCBI

-Extract metadata from NCBI databases, including SRA.
+Here is a solution to search and extract metadata that are associated to the sequences that are available in NCBI databases, including SRA.
+With this tool you can extract large metadata datasets, and obtain metadata in database/table that are nicely formatted.

 You can eg. get all the metadata from sequences you eg. have downloaded with [ncbi-genome-download](https://github.com/kblin/ncbi-genome-download) that